 Roasted sweet potato breakfast hash with chickpeas, onions and colorful bell peppers has been my obsession lately.
 Add to that sliced avocado and a spicy sriracha tahini dressing, and it’s seriously the BEST and so easy to make!

 When the weekend arrives, or you have a little extra time in the morning during the week, this sheet pan sweet potato hash recipe is a great way to start the day.
 It’s healthy, well-balanced, full of nutrition, and is just plain tasty!

 Plus, it isn’t just for breakfast and makes a perfectly acceptable vegan lunch or dinner.
 So bon appetit my plant-based loving friends!

-- Sweet Potatoes – Sweet potatoes are delicious in this recipe, but feel free to change it up using your favorite potatoes.
-I’ve also made this potato breakfast hash with gold potatoes, and sometimes I’ll use a combo.
-Whatever potato you decide to use, you’ll need roughly 1 ½ pounds, about 3 large will do.
+- Sweet Potatoes – These orange-fleshed tubers are delicious in this recipe, but feel free to change it up using your favorite type of potatoes.
+I’ve made this potato breakfast hash with gold potatoes, and sometimes I’ll use a combo of the two.
+Whatever potato you decide to use, you’ll need roughly 1 1/2 pounds, about three large will do.

-- Bell Peppers – The combination of the green and red bell peppers are my favorite.
-You can mix and match various bell pepper colors to suit to your taste, or use what you have on hand.
+- Bell Peppers – The combination of green and red bell peppers is my favorite.
+You can mix and match various bell pepper colors to suit your taste or use what you have on hand.

 - Onion – Use your favorite onion.
 Any will do – yellow, white, or red.